 Having nexus within a state generally means that you have a sufficient physical presence.
 For example, you might have nexus within a state if you have offices, employees, property or independent contractors in the state.
 Each state has its own rules on what activities trigger nexus.

 Consult your tax adviser to understand where you have nexus.

 Understand how states charge taxes (US only)

 To understand which tax settings to use, you'll want to know if the states you have nexus in charge tax based on origin or destination:

 - Origin-based states charge tax based on the seller's location within the state.
 In Merchant Center, you can enter a manual rate for all sales made to a state, which is an option you may want to consider for these states.

 - Destination-based states charge tax based on the destination of the buyer within the state.
 In Merchant Center, you can select the destination-based option, which is an option that you may want to consider for these states.
 In addition, if you sell products in a home rule state, selecting destination-based tax allows you to manually configure tax rates for specific cities and counties.

 Consult your tax adviser to understand how taxes are collected for a specific state.

 The easiest way to set up tax is to use the tax settings in Merchant Center, where you can set up tax rates for each state.
 You can also override taxes for each product by specifying it in your product data.
 Whichever method you choose, you'll need to match the rate that you collect on sales.

 When setting up rates, you have several options.
-Depending on your goals, you’ll probably want to use a combination of these options.
-Consult your tax advisor to understand what tax rate you should charge.
+Depending on your goals, you'll probably want to use a combination of these options.
+Consult your tax adviser to understand what tax rate you should charge.
 Learn more about how to set up tax settings.